 The uncertainty around LULUCF accounting

-In July 2016 the European Commission published a proposal for a regulation that was designed to clarify the inclusion of emissions or removals from the LULUCF sector in the 2030 emissions targets (European Commission, 2016a).
-While the regulation does spell out which categories are included in the LULUCF sector, it does not specify whether or not potential emissions sinks would be included in the 40% emissions reduction target.
+In July 2016, the European Commission published a proposal for a regulation that was designed to clarify the inclusion of emissions or removals from the LULUCF sector in the 2030 emissions targets (European Commission, 2016a).
+While the proposed regulation does spell out which categories are included in the LULUCF sector, it does not specify whether potential emissions sinks would be included in the 40% emissions reduction target.
 Based on estimates for the pre-2020 period and projections for the whole LULUCF sector in 2030 (EC, 2014b), we could envisage an impact of including LULUCF accounting on reductions of industrial greenhouse gas emissions in the range of 1–4% of 1990 emissions, depending on the exact accounting rules applied (see Pledge Data sources and assumptions).

 2020 pledge and Kyoto target

 In February 2011 EU leaders endorsed the objective of reducing Europe's GHG emissions by 80–95% below 1990 levels by 2050 (European Council, 2011) conditional on necessary reductions to be collectively achieved by developed countries in line with the Intergovernmental Panel on Climate Change (IPCC).
-An attempt to adopt an unconditional European target failed in October 2012.

 The QELRO, expressed as a percentage in relation to a base year, denotes the average level of emissions that an Annex B Party could emit on an annual basis during a given commitment period.